denten-books/plain-text/2-device.md

 Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
 "Something that we can never know happens at the other end" of the communication act [@wittgenstein_blue_1965, 185].
 Communication, we would say today, is always mediated.
-In conclusion of the notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another, in a way that "obviate[s] the external medium of communication [@wittgenstein_blue_1965, 185]" Barring that possibility, we are ultimately limited by our private sensations of knowledge.
+In the conclusion of his notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another, in a way that "obviate[s] the external medium of communication [@wittgenstein_blue_1965, 185]" Barring that possibility, we are ultimately limited by our private sensations of knowledge.
 "Something which we can never know happens at the end end," Wittgenstein writes [@wittgenstein_blue_1965,